 4. Identify and Map Search Intent

 Each homepage, as well as the content it contains, should be designed with the user’s aim in mind.
 Your content will change depending on where your reader is in the customer journey.
 Your keywords, too, should be well-chosen.

 The “keyword intent” can be discovered by determining why a user types in your target keyword in search engines.

 There are three types of intent searches:

-- Informational intent: Users want to find more information on a specific topic, product, or industry.
-Example: “best coffee machines”
+- Informational intent: Users desire to learn more about a particular topic, product, or industry.
+“Best coffee machines,” for example.

-- Commercial intent: Users aim to purchase a product/service.
-Example: “buy a new Nespresso coffee machine”
+- Commercial intent: is for users to buy a product or service.
+“Buy a new Nespresso coffee machine,” for example.

-Your copy should target keywords that closely match the search intent of the user.
+Your text should include keywords that closely match the user’s search intent.

 5. Group Your Keywords Properly

 You can develop a strategic keyword matrix after you know which search intent each piece of content should target.